openstack/python-swiftclient/doc/source/cli.rst

        container, or a list of objects depending on the arguments given.
 For a single object download, you may use the ``-o <filename>`` or ``--output <filename>`` option to redirect the output to a specific file or ``-`` to redirect to stdout.
+The ``--ignore-checksum`` is an option that turn off checksum validation.
 You can specify optional headers with the repeatable cURL-like option ``-H [--header <name:value>]``.

 Delete